oracle/oci-grafana-metrics/README.md

 ```
 copy the dist directory in the local plugin directory of grafana

+### Installation

+Create 'oci-metrics-datasource' directory under plugins directory of Grafana.
+Download specified versioned zipped dist file from releases directory into 'oci-metrics-datasource' and unzip it.

 ## Documentation

 Please refer to the [docs folder in this repo](./docs)